If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 Advanced eCommerce tracking

 eCommerce tools like WooCommerce provide insight into what sales you have achieved and which items or customers are buying from you.
-However, the reports don’t show us what happened before purchase or for those who abandoned their cart.
+However, the reports don’t provide insight into what happened before purchase or for those who abandoned their cart.

 WooCommerce Analytics VS. Google Analytics 4 eCommerce reports

-This report shows the total figures for your orders and what items are sold.
+This report shows the total figures for your orders and which items have been sold.
 The information is limited in its display.
-While there are tools like Metorik which can help, these will cost extra to use.
+While there are tools like Metorik that can help, these will cost extra to use.

 WooCommerce has improved its analytics offering slightly with WooCommerce Analytics.